yidong72/reasoning-gym/GALLERY.md

           W  W  Y

 Please provide a solution to solve this cube using Singmaster notation.
+Do not combine any steps, for instance, do not write 'U2', and instead write 'U U'.
 Answer: None
 Metadata: {'cube_size': 3, 'scramble_steps': 3, 'scramble_moves': "U R' R'", 'example_correct_answer': "R R U'"}